 Torrey Pines State Natural Reserve is a must-see destination in San Diego.
 But how did it come to be?
 Knowing the Torrey pine was special and worth saving, Society members worked for years to protect it from destruction.
 Beginning in 1883, they encouraged the City and County to pass laws to conserve the species, and drafted petitions asking Congress donate the lands to the Society for protection.
 This project continued to be an important concern of the Society through the mid-1920s, when the Torrey Pines Reserve was finally established.

-In June 1912, the Society met for the first time in its new quarters in the Hotel Cecil, recently built on Sixth Street in San Diego.
-Later that same month exhibits created by Frank and Kate Stephens were installed in a single room and adjoining alcove, and were open to the public several afternoons each week.
-The Society had opened its first museum.
+The summer of 1912 marked a major milestone: the Society opened its first museum (a single room).
+After many years of seeking a home to house its collection, hold its meetings, and eventually display items to the public, the Society met for the first time in the newly constructed Hotel Cecil on Sixth Avenue in downtown San Diego.
+That same month, exhibits created by Frank and Kate Stephens were installed in a single room and adjoining alcove, and were open to the public several afternoons each week.
+A museum was born.

 The organization occupied three buildings in the Park before moving to our current home—you could say we’re park hoppers.
 In 1917, the Society purchased the Nevada Building (where the San Diego Zoo now sits), left vacant after the 1915 Panama-California Exposition.
 In 1920, the Society moved to the Foreign Arts Building, now called the House of Hospitality.
 Finally, in 1922 the Museum moved into the spacious Canadian Building, which was later rebuilt as the Casa de Balboa (currently housing MOPA, the San Diego History Center, and Model Railroad Museum).